 LION'S HEAD NORMAL ROUTE

-Normal Route to Lion's Head is really a fine trip: an easy scramble in a wild environment.
-Not recommended during very hot days.
-Starting point is the same as for climbing routes: East end of Asgaour.
-From here follow the water pipe-line as for approaching South Face to climbing, but when you're getting to the river you must cross it instead rising up the gully and continue along the main path.
+The Normal Route to Lion's Head is really a fine trip: an easy scramble inside a wild environment.
+It's not recommended during very hot days.
+The starting point is the same as for climbing routes: East end of Asgaour.
+From here follow the water pipe-line as for approaching South Face to climbing, but when you're getting to the river you must cross it - instead of rising up the gully - and continue to follow by walking the main path.
 The track rises for a long time, reaching a wide ledge which crosses a face and leads to an incredible small lake in the very middle of a desert landscape.
-From the small lake take the slopes in front of, leading to the top (3-4 hours from Asgaour).
+From the small lake head to left, taking the slopes in front of, leading to the top (3-4 hours from Asgaour).

 When to climb and hikeBest season for climbing goes from October to the end of April.
 The wet period goes from the middle of november to the middle of December, while late spring and summer time are truly too hot for climbing and hiking.